crate/cratedb-guide/docs/integrate/llamaindex/index.md

 :::{rubric} About
 :::

 [LlamaIndex] is a data framework for Large Language Models (LLMs).
-It comes with pre-trained models on massive public datasets such as GPT-4 or Llama 2, and provides an interface to external data sources allowing for natural language querying on your private data.
+It integrates with providers and models such as GPT‑4 or Llama 3/4, and provides interfaces to external data sources for natural‑language querying of your private data.

-Azure Open AI Service is a fully managed service that runs on the Azure global infrastructure and allows developers to integrate OpenAI models into their applications.
-Through Azure Open AI API one can easily access a wide range of AI models in a scalable and reliable way.
+Azure OpenAI Service runs on the Azure global infrastructure and lets you integrate OpenAI models into your applications.
+The Azure OpenAI API provides scalable access to a wide range of models.

 :::{rubric} Use case examples
 :::